FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 7. Toxicology, Safety & Exposure Considerations

-Ascorbic acid is considered safe for oral consumption with an established ADI (Acceptable Daily Intake) of "not specified" due to its low toxicity.
-Dermal exposure is generally safe, with minimal risk of irritation or sensitization.
-Inhalation exposure is not a typical concern due to its low volatility.
-The risk profile is consistent across food and fragrance applications, with no significant differences.
+Ascorbic acid is considered safe for oral consumption with an established acceptable daily intake (ADI) of up to 2000 mg per day for adults.
+Dermal exposure is generally non-irritating, and it is not a sensitizer, making it suitable for use in topical applications.
+Inhalation exposure is minimal due to its low volatility.
+The risk profile is consistent across food and fragrance applications, with no significant safety concerns at typical use levels.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature